dbfl2026/db-work-samples/Systems/Hubspot-Intake-Routing-Workflow/README.md

 This workflow turns messy intake data into a clear review queue.

-Instead of checking every new contact by hand, the system separates contacts into three practical groups:
+Instead of checking every new contact by hand, the system separates contacts into practical groups: missing key information, usable but incomplete, and ready for final review.
+That creates a cleaner handoff and keeps the main operational record inside HubSpot.

-- Missing key information
-- Usable but incomplete
-- Ready for final review

-That gives the operator a cleaner handoff and keeps the main record inside HubSpot.

 ## Current Outcome

-The workflow has been tested successfully across all three paths:
+The workflow has been tested successfully across all three paths: `Needs Info`, `Needs Review`, and `Ready for Review`.

-- `Needs Info`
-- `Needs Review`
-- `Ready for Review`

 It updates HubSpot, writes to Google Sheets, and sends Gmail alerts.